National Transmission Network Development Plan

 2018 Integrated System Plan

 AEMO has prepared an inaugural Integrated System Plan (ISP) for the NEM.
 The ISP was recommended by the Independent Review into the Future Security of the National Electricity Market (Finkel Review).

 As the ISP’s purpose and scope encompass those which would normally be covered in AEMO’s National Transmission Network Development Plan (NTNDP), the Australian Energy Regulator (AER) has permitted AEMO to defer the release of the 2017 NTNDP and integrate it into the ISP.

 2017 NTNDP in development

-AEMO began the 2017 NTNDP process by launching a consultation period on 31 January 2017 that includes:
+AEMO began the 2017 NTNDP process by launching a consultation period on 31 January 2017 that included:

 AEMO prepared this Consultation paper to: